 - specification, semantics, verification of concurrent systems

-A submission for a brief announcement must be at most 3 pages, including title, authors’ names and affiliations, and references.
-Such submissions may describe work in progress or work presented elsewhere.
+A brief announcement submission must not exceed 3 pages excluding cover page and references.
+The material in brief announcements may be published in other conferences.
 The title of a brief announcement must begin with the words “Brief Announcement:”.

 Submissions not conforming to these rules and papers outside of the scope of the conference will be rejected without consideration.